js34lee/DataGenX/README.md

 # DataGen
-Generates data in sql server data base according to their specific data type and relationships <br>
+Generates data in sql server database according to their specific data type and relationships <br>

 ⚠️ This project is currently in early development.
 The first stable release is coming soon.